 0 of 16 questions completed

 This is Part 5 of the ASVAB test.
 Part 5 covers Mathematics Knowledge.
+Your test score from the Mathematics Knowledge goes into your final Armed Forces Qualification Test score (AFQT score), so it is important to prepare for this subtest of the ASVAB.
 You will have 20 minutes to answer 16 questions.
 When you are ready, click the “Start Test” button below.

 You have already completed this test before.
 Our site only allows each person to take each test only one time.

 You must sign in or sign up to start the test.

 You have to finish the following test before beginning this one:

 You answered 0 out of 0 questions correctly, (0)

 The ASVAB Math Knowledge test is a part of both the CAT computerized version of the ASVAB test and the manual pencil and paper version of the test.
 The CAT Mathematics Knowledge test has 16 questions and a time limit of 20 minutes.
 Test takers who attempt the pen and paper version of the test will have to solve 25 questions in 24 minutes.